artberri/BerriartAPMBundle/README.md

 - **Request monitoring**: Every request is tracked including: status code, url, duration, memory usage, controller name, route name and symfony environment name.
 - **Exception tracking**: Every Symfony exception is tracked.
+- **Additional Command Line Tools**: A command for sending messages to the APM services.
+For example, you can use it for sending deployment notifications to your monitoring system.
 - **Multi APM support**: you can use as many APM providers as you want.
 Usually only one is used but is usefull for migrations.
 If you APM provider is not supported by this bundle you can create your own and contribute to the project or make us a suggestion.